 Address: Place de la Cathédrale

 With a heavy dollop of German influence, locals and visitors agree that Strasbourg is undoubtedly the Christmas capital of France.
-Since 1570, the Christmas Market in Strasbourg has drawn millions each year to experience some of the Christmas magic France offers.
+Since 1570, the Christmas Market in Strasbourg has drawn millions each year to experience some of France’s Christmas magic.

 Located at the city’s towering Cathédrale Notre Dame de Strasbourg, this traditional Christmas market kicks off the Christmas season in France.